You are here

 The file below contains the trust level data:

-The anonymised respondent level data set will be made available via the UK Data Archive in due course.
-This website will be updated with its location once available.
+Anonymised respondent level data will be made available via the UK Data Archive in due course.

 Results from previous surveys

 You can find the results from previous surveys for England and for trusts on the NHS Surveys website.
 For the trust results, please click on the folder for the year in which you are interested and then choose the ‘published results’ folder.